 Obviously, we cannot stop eating fruits and vegetables!
 The health benefits of eating these foods may outweigh the risks of pesticide exposure but we still need to lower that risk as much as possible, especially for our children and older adults.

-One way to do this is to make sure to wash fruits and veggies before cooking or eating, especially important if they are not labeled as ‘organic.'
-(It is a good idea to wash organic produce as well, since it is not always clear if the produce has really been grown without any pesticides at all.)
+It is a good idea to wash organic produce as well, since it is not always clear if the produce has really been grown without any pesticides at all.

-Also, please be aware washing only removes pesticides (and dirt and bugs) on the surface, not those that have seeped below the skin or produce grown with genetically engineered seeds.
+(Please note: Be aware washing only removes pesticides, dirt, and bugs on the surface, not those that have seeped below the skin.)

-The recipes listed below can not only clean the produce but some also help the produce to stay fresh and crisp longer:
+Here are some recipes that can not only clean the produce, but some may also help the produce to stay fresh and crisp longer.
+(See CAVEATS in next section).

 SPRAY #1: